sceckert/IntroDHFall2022/_week6/preparing-for-webscraping-and-openrefine.md

 ![images](../_images/OpenRefine.png)

-OpenRefine is a  open-source application for sorting, cleaning data, and building datasets.
+OpenRefine is an open-source application for sorting, cleaning data, and building datasets.
 It has the very handy built-in capacity to interact with  APIs to let us create scripts that let us computationally download data from the web into a spreadsheet.

 OpenRefine is an application that runs in a web browser (like Jupyter notebooks and JupyterLab) *but* it stores all of your data, and data transformations locally––you're only ever interacting with the web when you are calling up a URL to download.
 We'll be learning more about what OpenRefine can do in class, but for now, follow the instructions below to download the program.

 ### Download OpenRefine

 1. Navigate to the OpenRefine [download page](https://openrefine.org/download.html)
-2. Follow the instructions to download the OpenRefine (version 3.4.1) kit for your operating system.
+2. Follow the instructions to download the OpenRefine (version 3.6.2) kit for your operating system.
 This will download the app installer for your operating system
+3. Open OpenRefine by double clicking on the downloaded .dmg file

 - *NOTE*: OpenRefine requires the software Java.
 If you are on Windows, you will need to download a different version depending on whether or not you have Java.
 To check whether you have Java, open up PowerShell (your command line interface) and type `java -version`.
 You will either get an output with the line `java version "your version number"` or nothing.
 If nothing is returned, this means you don't have Java on your machine.

+- *NOTE:* If you're on a Mac -- "When you double-click the OpenRefine icon to start the application on your Mac for the first time, you may see the notification 'OpenRefine cannot be opened because the developer cannot be verified' or the even more ominous "macOS cannot verify that this app is free from malware."
+If you see this notification, click Cancel.
+Instead, right-click the application's icon and select Open from the pop-up menu.
+You will see a new notification which now contains an Open button."
+(Instructions [here](https://docs.openrefine.org/manual/installing#install-or-upgrade-openrefine))

+(If this doesn't work, navigate to "Systems Preferences" (type "System Preferences" in Spotlight).
+Then go to "Security & Privacy".
+Change the setting to "Allow apps downloaded from App Store and identified developers."
+What you'll have to do is allow your machine to open files downloaded from elsewhere than the App Store.
+(Apple's setting marks open-source developers as "unknown" (and unverified) if they have not paid for the $100/year [Apple Developer membership](https://developer.apple.com/support/compare-memberships/))

 ### Using OpenRefine